StephenRClark/NQS-VMC/README.md

 Purpose of code
 --------------------
 Neural-network Quantum States (NQS) are a powerful ansatz for many-body quantum systems inspired by artificial neural networks approaches in machine learning.
-They were first introduced into the context of variational Monte Carlo (VMC) calculation by the seminal work of Carleo and Troyer _“Solving the quantum many-body problem with artificial neural networks”_ Science **355**, 602 (2017). **NQS-VMC** is a open-source software project with two key aims:
+They were first introduced into the context of variational Monte Carlo (VMC) calculation by the seminal work of Carleo and Troyer _“Solving the quantum many-body problem with artificial neural networks”_ Science **355**, 602 (2017). **NQS-VMC** is an open-source software project with two key aims:

   1. to provide code for performing cutting-edge VMC calculations with NQS,
   2. to be as simple and easier to use as possible to enhance fundamental and pedagogical understanding of NQS.